The Race You Can’t Win

 - Customer expectations shift.
 Experience suffers.
 You (and your competitors) just told your customers that your product isn’t worth what it used to be worth.
 Oh, and because you cut either service or marketing to pay for the new lower price, they’re right.

 - The result: Soft business results.
 And thus the not-so-merry-go-round feeds back on itself.

 Back before the Internet, you could sometimes run this race just long enough to get through a tough time.
 Not too many customers found out about the lower price.
 Your competitors were slower to respond.
 Folks who got a great deal couldn’t shout it out on Twitter and Facebook.
-Customers who got lousy service couldn’t tell the world on Yelp, TripAdvisor, Angie’s List, or anything like that.
+Customers who got lousy service couldn’t tell their friends and family and fans and followers — essentially their whole world — on Yelp, TripAdvisor, Angie’s List, or anything like that.
 And maybe you got away with it long enough to deal with a short-term downturn.

 It’s a death spiral.